Frequently Asked Questions

 All of your identifiable health information is private under federal law.
 However, there are certain cases where we may need to release your information to organizations such as federal and state agencies and audit committees that oversee research.
-We do not release any information stored in the Partners Biobank to insurance companies.
+We do not release any information stored in the Mass General Brigham Biobank to insurance companies.

 The main risk of your participation in this research is a loss of privacy.
 By sharing your information from your medical record with researchers, it is possible that someone could find out private information about you.
 However there are many safeguards in place to protect your privacy.
 These include assigning codes to your samples and information, requiring ethics board approval for researchers and staff, and an oversight committee.

-Research results that are provided to central banks also have many procedures to protect your privacy and confidentiality.
+If research results are provided to central banks, these banks also have many procedures to protect your privacy and confidentiality.
 While we think that there are only minimal risks associated with sharing research results, we cannot predict how this information might be used in the future.

 Your privacy is very important to us and we will use many safety measures to protect your privacy.
 However, in spite of all of the safety measures that we will use, we cannot guarantee that your identity will never become known.
 Although your genetic information is unique to you, you do share some genetic information with your children, parents, brothers, sisters, and other blood relatives.
 Therefore, it may be possible that genetic information from them could be used to help identify you.
 Also, it may be possible that genetic information from you could be used to help identify them.